Okaloosa County Battery Attorney

 Battery is defined as an offense that occurs when one person intentionally touches or strikes another person against their will or intentionally causes bodily harm to the other person.
 The simple definition is if you strike someone and they did not want you to, you have committed battery.
 Injury is not required for battery to be charged.
 An act as simple as grabbing an arm, spitting, or throwing an object and striking a person constitutes battery.

-Battery is a first-degree misdemeanor punishable by up to 12 months in jail, 1 year of probation, and up to a $1,000 fine.
+Battery is a first-degree misdemeanor punishable by up to 12 months in jail, one year of probation, and up to a $1,000 fine.
 Bar fights and scuffles on the beach are some of the more common battery incidents in Okaloosa County, especially during tourist season.

 How will a Battery charge affect a military member?